 The Board of Trustees meet at least 6 times a year and trustees are delegated to oversee various sub-committees or areas of discipline including property, risk, contracts, staffing and volunteers.
 Trustees are recruited with a broad variety of disciplines and thereby able to provide the essential governance processes and as well as an invaluable source of experience and business acumen.

 DOC trustees have overall responsibility for the work that we do.
 They make sure we fulfil our legal requirements, that we have a clear set of goals and are doing what we were set up to do.
 Our trustees come from all walks of life, sharing their skills and knowledge in a voluntary capacity.

-Vee is a former Civil Servant, who recently retired from the Department of Work and Pensions.
-She has been a Christian for almost 35 years and is a member of the Apostolic Church.
-Vee volunteers with Dover Foodbank.
+Vee is a former Civil Servant, who retired from the Department of Work and Pensions in 2016.
+She has been a Christian for over 35 years.

 Meeting some of Dover’s homeless people, Vee was surprised to learn the speed at which a normal life can quickly become very different, not always through personal fault.
 To see people further diminished by prejudice and criticism made her realise that a huge injustice was being done to some of the most vulnerable people in our society.
 She became a trustee having sought out the people who were determined to make a difference.